EmanuelaBoros/emanuelaboros.github.io/_teaching/2021-spring-teaching-1.md

 ---
-title: "Apprentissage profond pour TALN"
+title: "Analyse de données massives"
 collection: teaching
 type: "Master II"
-permalink: /teaching/2018-autumn-teaching-1
+permalink: /teaching/2021-winter-teaching-1
-venue: "Université de Rouen Normandie"
+venue: "IUT La Rochelle"
-date: 2018-01-01
+date: 2021-01-01
-location: "Rouen, France"
+location: "La Rochelle, France"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.